Tutor: Michael Gibbons

 Teacher – Michael Gibbons

-Celebrating 25 years in bodywork Michael Gibbons has devised this new and unique course inspired and influenced by his extensive multi-disciplinary approach.
-In creating ‘Structural Rebalancing’ Michael has cherry-picked the techniques from the very best of Sports and Remedial Massage, Aromatherapy, Thai Yoga Massage and Biodynamic Cranio-Sacral Therapy all in conjunction with his 4 year training in McTimoney Chiropractic.
+Celebrating 27 years in bodywork Michael Gibbons has devised this new and unique course inspired and influenced by his extensive multi-disciplinary approach.
+In creating ‘Structural Rebalancing’ Michael has taken inspiration from all of the following techniques.
+This ranges from Sports and Remedial Massage, Aromatherapy, Thai Yoga Massage and Biodynamic Cranio-Sacral Therapy all in conjunction with his 4 year training as a McTimoney Therapist.

 “I strongly believe that any experienced body-worker can integrate this bodywork into their practice and get real results without having to take each of these as individual, time-consuming and expensive courses.”